 - Reduces the number of in-person visits and decreases delays in diagnosis and treatment — thereby avoids long-term complications and hospitalizations.
 Treatment can be initiated much more quickly via a video call or just by sending photos of the external condition, rather than waiting for an appointment.

 - Patient satisfaction is on the anvil when you offer convenient, high-quality service without additional cost, especially in today’s world of high deductibles and out-of-pocket expenses

 - The ability to see more patients daily and achieve a better work-life balance can be realized

-So just let the positive effects in, instead of procrastinating and thinking what the negative impact is, after all its patients and their needs that comes first- once that is satisfied, the revenues will walk in automatically.
-But yes, keep in mind the privacy issues of the patients when foraying into the digital world- security and privacy needs to be maintained at all costs!
+So just let the positive effects in, instead of procrastinating and thinking what the negative impact is, after all its patients and their needs that come first- once that is satisfied, the revenues will walk in automatically.
+But yes, keep in mind the privacy issues of the patients when foraying into the digital world- security and privacy need to be maintained at all costs!